 Rosewood was settled in the mid-1800s and by 1900 most of the town's population was African American.
 On New Year’s Day 1923 a White woman in Sumner accused an unnamed African American man of assaulting her.
 The resulting White mob began a reign of terror lasting seven days, ending with the complete destruction of the town and violent displacement of its community.

 Rosewood: An Interactive History is a walking simulator.
 You might also call it an exploration game, narrative game, or a place-based simulation.
 There are no non-player characters (NPCs), which is a conscious choice to avoid misrepresenting real persons, or sensationalizing historical violence.
+The structures and information in the game are based on years of archaeological and historical work by Dr. Edward Gonzalez-Tennant.
 You can learn more about this project at the Rosewood Heritage & VR Project.